stephpy/vim-config/README.md

 - F5                   -> Seeing buffer explorer
 - \s (symfony command) -> Symfony
 - :Symfony *command*   -> symfony

+[FIX]
+- Bug during the indentation of class/functions/...(all brackets) on php, do a back indent ...
+- Unset vimfugitive OR vim-git which do same works
+- What for vim-haml, cucumber ? useful ?
+- Autoclose works ?
+Look for an other plugin better

 [pathogen]: http://www.vim.org/scripts/script.php?script_id=2332
 [align]: http://www.vim.org/scripts/script.php?script_id=294